MarkMoHR/DoodleAssist/README.md

 ## Web UI (Multi-GPU)

-We also provide a web interface which is deployed with 4 NVIDIA 4090 GPUs.
+We also provide a web interface, which is deployed on 4 NVIDIA 4090 GPUs.

 <img src='docs/figures/operations_web/0.png'>

-Use the following commands one by one to setup backend servers on each GPU:
+Use the following commands one by one to set up backend servers on each GPU:
 ```bash
 CUDA_VISIBLE_DEVICES=0 python web_app_server.py --port=9000
 CUDA_VISIBLE_DEVICES=1 python web_app_server.py --port=9001